dotnet/docs/docs/azure/migration/vm.md

 - Build a hybrid infrastructure that you control
 - Bring your own IP addresses and DNS servers
-- Create an isolated and highly-secure environment for your applications
+- Create an isolated and highly secure environment for your applications
 - Connect your VM to your on-premises network using one of several [connectivity options](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#s2smulti)
 - Integrate your virtual machine into your on-premises network using [ExpressRoute](https://azure.microsoft.com/services/expressroute/)